Veterinary Medicine MS and PhD Program

 Applications are considered for Fall term admission.
 The application deadline is December 15th.

 Filling out an application is easy and can be accomplished through the online application system Apply Yourself.
-But you’ll need to assemble a few things before you start, including a resume or CV, names and e-mail address of three people who can comment on your academic and research skills, an applicant statement, a credit or debit card to pay the application fee ($75-95), unofficial transcripts or academic records from each secondary learning institution attended, and GRE or TOEFL scores if applicable.
+But you’ll need to assemble a few things before you start, including a resume or CV, names and e-mail address of three people who can comment on your academic and research skills, an applicant statement, a credit or debit card to pay the application fee ($75-95), unofficial transcripts or academic records from each secondary learning institution attended, and TOEFL scores if applicable.

 Meet the current Veterinary Medicine graduate students